MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-time-grouping.md

 ## Prerequisites

-* Enrollment time grouping is supported on devices provisioned via [Windows Autopilot device preparation policies().
-You must have permissions to create and modify Autopilot device preparation policies.
+* Enrollment time grouping is supported on devices provisioned via [Windows Autopilot device preparation](/autopilot/device-preparation/overview).
+You must have permissions to create and modify Windows Autopilot device preparation policies.

 * To configure Microsoft Entra groups in an enrollment profile, you must have the *enrollment time device membership assignment* permission.
 This permission is available for custom roles, under the **Enrollment programs** category in the Microsoft Intune admin center.
 For more information about creating custom roles, see [Role based access control](../fundamentals/role-based-access-control.md#custom-roles).